letFlavinho/letFlavinho/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Web Development
+Front End Web Development
 - 🌱 I’m currently learning ...
-JavaScript
+ReactJS
 - 👯 I’m looking to collaborate on ...
 The evolution of the human being
 - 🤔 I’m looking for help with ...
 BackEnd
 - 💬 Ask me about ...
 Anything